-For the past seven years I have been working in various fields related to AI and Computer Science research, with a particular interest on cognitive and social phenomena.
-I'm currently working at the Informatics Institute at the University of Amsterdam on the conception of a computer-aided policy-based environment for socio-technical infrastructures, fostering the idea of normware as third level of conception of computational systems, besides software and hardware (see our recent position paper on the role of normware in trustworthy and explainable AI).
+For the past eight years I have been working in various fields related to AI and Computer Science research, with a particular interest on cognitive and social phenomena.
+I'm currently working at the Informatics Institute at the University of Amsterdam on the conception of a computer-aided policy-based environment for socio-technical infrastructures, fostering the idea of normware as third level of conception of computational systems, besides software and hardware (see our position paper on the role of normware in trustworthy and explainable AI).

 Between 2016 and 2018, at Télécom ParisTech and at Paris Dauphine University, I have explored alternative solutions to the interface problem (human vs artificial cognition).
 I have investigated the symbol grounding problem, or semantic gap, from an image interpretation perspective, and exploring potential applications of conceptual spaces, mathematical morphology, and simplicity theory, working together with Isabelle Bloch, Jean-Louis Dessalles and Jamal Atif.